 When people suffer carbon monoxide poisoning, immediately getting medical help will be critical to preventing potentially life-threatening complications.
 Once their health is no longer in danger, however, determining the causes of their injuries – especially whether or not any type of negligence may have contributed to their carbon monoxide poisoning will be critical to figuring out their legal options for obtaining compensation for their medical bills, injuries and losses.

 In this three-part blog, we will answer some commonly asked questions about carbon monoxide poisoning, negligence and people’s options for holding any negligent parties responsible.
-While the answers provided in this blog series are general, you can get more specific info about your case by contacting a Boulder carbon monoxide poisoning lawyer at the Cederberg Law Firm.
+While the answers provided in this blog series are general, you can get more specific info about your case by contacting a Boulder carbon monoxide poisoning lawyer at Cederberg Law.

 Q: First of all, what is carbon monoxide?